Masterización de Audio con MasteringBOX

 - 0 comentarios

 Here at MasteringBox, we’re always looking for ways to offer as much help and advice to our users as possible.
 In the past, we’ve detailed the ins and outs of microphone types and some of their more specific uses.
 Today, I’d like to run through a simple guide to picking out the best vocal microphone for vocals.
 This could be for you as a performer or perhaps something to add to your home studio equipment.
-Maybe you’ve already got a microphone for vocals but you’re in the market for something a little bit different?
+Maybe you’ve already got a microphone for vocals, but you’re in the market for something a little different?
 Let’s take a look at some of the key details to consider when choosing the best microphone for vocals.

-Dynamic vs Condenser
+Dynamic vs. Condenser

 First off is the age-old question of dynamic or condenser.
-I am aware that we also have the option of ribbons but this is likely to be the least sought-after microphone for vocals.
+I am aware that we also have the option of ribbons, but this is likely to be the least sought-after microphone for vocals.
 In order to keep this as simple as possible, allow me to briefly detail the difference between dynamic and condenser microphones.

 Dynamic Microphones